r4d1n/photographyistechnology/_posts/2016-12-02-richter-256-colors.md

 <img src="/assets/2016/12/256-colors-sfmoma.jpeg" alt="Gerhard Richter's 256 Farben (256 Colors) on display at SF Moma" />
 </figure>

-I have re-visited this painting by Gerhard Richter at the SFMoMA a few times since I first saw it on display there a couple of months ago.
+I have re-visited this painting by Gerhard Richter at the San Francisco Museum of Modern Art several times since I first saw it on display there a couple of months ago.

 At first it is overwhelming.
 The surface is so large, shiny and flat that my eyes feel lost and can’t settle on any spot.
 They gravitate towards the corners of the colored rectangles, but their perfect points are strange to look at.
 It is hard to keep my gaze in one place on the painting; I keep looking around for something to focus on but can't find it, unless I purposefully stare at one single colored square at a time.
 After a little while I am able to focus on distinct areas of the canvas, but my eyes still want to roam.
 Even though there is no scene or picture, I can eventually get lost in the grid.